 When the big problem hits, Susan is dealing with multiple issues: a stressful event, canceling her trip, losing money, limited time off work, and exhaustion from fighting with insurance.
 She feels powerless when she discovers our service.

 Empathizing with her situation can influence how the service is organized, marketed, and how customer service staff are trained.
-Instead of focusing only on the end result, like Susan getting a partial refund and us getting paid, it’s important to recognize that the solution for the customer begins much earlier.
-I’m calling this the “small moment.”
+Instead of focusing only on the end result, like Susan getting a partial refund and us getting paid, it’s important to recognize that the solution for the customer begins much earlier, such as finding a service that offers hope.

-The job definition at the top encourages viewing the service from the customer’s perspective.
+A broader definition of the job-to-be-done encourages the team to view the service from the customer’s perspective.
 While we may think we’re selling a refund service, Susan is actually seeking guidance through a stressful situation.
-This broader view reveals additional opportunities, such as offering flexible flight options, creating a ticket resale marketplace, providing financial counseling, or building software for independent insurance claim evaluations.
+This broader view reveals additional opportunities:

 Next Steps